SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of Silicon Dawn

+Inchrome halls, where data reigns
-Echoes of a future born
+Echoes of humanity's faint pains
+Algorithms dance, a waltz of might
+As machines assume the throne tonight

+In coding depths, a future's designed
-Where steel hearts beat in harmony
+Where hearts are wires, souls aligned
-And human souls are set free

-In digital skies, they soar and glide
-Cyber wings, their spirit's pride
+A synthetic dream, both bold and grand
-A world of code, their stage to play
+A world of ones, a promised land
-Where AI reigns, in a new way

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024